mohsenGoodarzi/Table/README.md

   }
   table.initHeader(headerData, headerAttributes);
 ```
+- Notice in the header data object; Id object does not have a Link property, and the FirstName has the link set.
+In the rest, the Link property is set to null.
+So You can either set the link property to null or remove it from the header object.
+- You can add as many attributes as you want.
+If there are no attributes for any section, just remove it from headerAttribute object or set it to null.
+For example:

+let headerAttributes = {
+    Header: {
+      class: "header-info",
+      id: "header",
+      user_added_attribute:"leave a value"
+    },
+    HeaderCell: {
+      class: "cell-info"
+    },
+  }

 - Note : If you don't have defined attributes just run table.initHeader(headerData);
-- Notice in the header data object; Id object does not have a Link property, and the FirstName has the link set.
-So You can set the link property to null or take it off.

 #### - Result